This website provides tools for educators to teach about the Holocaust through a range of media.

 How to Use Primary Sources in the Classroom

 The VHEC is committed to assisting teachers use primary sources effectively in the classroom.
-Our Collections website incorporates many unique tools to allow students to make personal connections to Holocaust history.
+The collections website incorporates many unique tools to allow students to make personal connections to Holocaust history.

 Worksheets for Analyzing Primary Sources

-The VHEC has created printable worksheets designed to support students’ independent inquiry into primary sources in the VHEC Collection.
-Each item in the VHEC’s Collection is described in catalogue records, and often includes digital representations of the item, making it possible for students to independently investigate the creation, ownership, appearance, use and history of any item.
-Students may choose from among hundreds of primary source documents, objects and photographs; guiding questions in the VHEC worksheets will assist the student to place the primary source in historical context and make inferences to deepen their understanding of historic events.
+The VHEC has created printable worksheets designed to support students’ independent inquiry into primary sources in its collection.
+Items are described in catalogue records, which often include digital representations of the item, making it possible for students to independently investigate the creation, ownership, appearance, use and history of an item.
+Students may choose from among hundreds of primary source documents, objects and photographs; guiding questions in the worksheets will assist the student to place the primary source in historical context and make inferences to deepen their understanding of historic events.

 Click to print worksheets or download a PDF: